How to Bulk Enable or Disable WooCommerce Backorders

 Enable or disable WooCommerce backorders in the spreadsheet

-First, filter all out-of-stock products (optional)
+Step 1: Filter all out-of-stock products (optional)

-If you want to change all the out-of-stock products to the stock status on backorder, you can filter these products using the Search tool.
+If you want to change all the out-of-stock products to the stock status on backorder, you can filter these products first using the Search tool.

 filter out-of-stock woocommerce products